dtinth/babel-plugin-__coverage__/README.md

 ### Is the resulting coverage differ from Istanbul/Isparta?

+Sometimes there’s so much logic in a single statement (usually due to functional programming techniques), it is very likely that not every part of a statement will be covered by tests (see picture below).
-Since most coverage service only cares about statement coverage, but sometimes there’s so much logic in a single statement (usually due to functional programming techniques), and I want coverage numbers to be very frank, `babel-plugin-__coverage__`, also treats certain expression as statements.
+Since most coverage service only cares about statement coverage,and I want coverage numbers to be very frank, `babel-plugin-__coverage__` will treat certain expressions as statements.

 Most likely, this means __if you switch to this plugin your coverage percentage will most likely go down__ compared to when you were using Istanbul or Isparta.
 But if you use a lot of arrow functions, this means your coverage will be more accurate!
 Here’s an example from the [bemusic/bemuse](https://github.com/bemusic/bemuse) project: